Want the perfect workout program?Take Quiz

 Here are some gluteus minimus exercises that you can do at the gym, which most bodybuilders do, men and women alike for increasing the size and defining their side butt.

 If you are a man, you may not love the idea of doing this exercise as it does have a feminine feel to it, since you are likely to see only women doing it.
 ButT (pun intended), women have the right idea!
 It is very effective for training the hip abductors.

 How To Do Cable Hip Abduction:

-If you don’t train at the gym or you do but you want to try something different, you can do this exercise with just a 41” loop resistance band.
+If you don’t train at the gym or you do but you want to try a different method, you can do the above exercise with a 41” loop resistance band.
 Either loop the band around an anchor and then place one ankle through the other side and do the same movement as described above or fold the band over so it is double looped (which will make its length smaller) then place your knees in-between it and do the same movement.

-If you have a fabric booty band or latex mini band, you can wrap it around your knees, calves or ankle and do the same exact movement in a standing position as well!
+If you have a fabric hip band or latex booty band, you can wrap it around your knees, calves or ankle and do the same exact movement in a standing position as well!

 In terms of machines, this one is made for your hip abductors so its going to isolate the gluteus minimus as best as possible.

 You’ve probably seen girls in your gym or on Instagram using a variation where they lean forward and lift their butts off the chair.
 You can try this to see how it hits the glutes differently.
 Just be careful to keep your back in a safe position.